JellyRollJunior/leet-code-journal/README.md

  - #62 Unique Paths: Implement the inefficient space solution first, then work on saving space.
  - #55 Jump Game: I implemented the O(N) O(1) solution myself this time (48 mins)!
 I'm improving!
 Although I realized my approach to doing questions promotes lazy coding so I'll work on changing that (explained above).
  - #1143 Longest Common Subsequence: Again, notice mental boom.
 Prove your steps are correct.
 Don't just write a line of code and pray it works.
 PROVE IT PROVE IT PROVE IT PROVE IT PROVE IT.
+ - #3 Longest Substring Without Repeating Characters: Actually a pretty easy question for a medium.
+However, I didnt do this question properly.
+I fell back to my old ways of not proving and just running til I see a success message.
+Don't do this!!!

 ## Random Musings
  - 03/20/2022: BEEN A WHILE.
 I come back from a break after finding a job and do one of the hardest I've seen so far #1143.
 I get anniihilated even though I watched a video on how the algorithm works.
 Good to know that taking a break probably wasn't a good idea.
 I'm getting back into the swing of things again.
 When I look back at the change history, I actually only stopped for 22 days.
 Why is this so hard got damn.